francesco75/Italy_Wines/README.md

     The buttons work well and the site is reactive.
     - Final Testing is good
 - Mozilla Firefox
-     All the pages rspond very vell and jquery library and Angular Events work well.
+     All the pages rspond very well and jquery library and Angular Events work well.
      The Navigation Bar works perfect.
     The buttons work well and the site is reactive.
     - Final Testing is good